-Ambassadors: The Ambassadors help our admissions office to reach out to prospective SCA students by visiting schools with the directr, hosting shadows, giving tours at Open Houses, helping to plan and run freshmen welcome events, etc.
+Ambassadors: The Ambassadors help our admissions office to reach out to prospective SCA students by visiting schools with the admissions director, hosting middle school shadows students, giving tours at Open Houses, helping to plan and run freshmen welcome events, etc.

 Animation Appreciation Club: This club watches animated shows and films made around the world and discusses different styles of animation.

 Art Club: In this club students can come to draw and share a love for art.